A shiny new policy, CareShield Life, has suddenly dropped into your hands.

 Depending on the company, there are various options such as pay till age 67, 84, 97, etc.

-Just take note that the shorter the premium paying term, the higher premiums.
+Just take note that the shorter the premium paying term, the higher premiums, with all things equal.

 4) Get enhanced benefits

-The sole benefit of having the basic CareShield Life is that you get the monthly disability payout, that’s all.
+The sole benefit of having the basic CareShield Life is that you get the monthly disability payout – that’s pretty much it.

 With CareShield upgrades, there are more benefits that come with it.